greglook/vault/doc/objects.md

 _root_.

-Object roots are static, so changes to that object are enacted by adding further _change blobs_ to the store.
-These blobs specify accumulating modifications to the object, thus the 'current' state of the object can be determined by applying the full sequence of changes made to it.
+Object roots are static, so changes to that object are enacted by adding further _update blobs_ to the store.
+These blobs specify accumulating modifications to the object, thus the 'current' state of the object can be determined by applying the full sequence of updates made to it.

-Changes should include a reference to the 'prior' object change.
+Updates should include a reference to the 'prior' object update.
 This gives version-control semantics and lets branches and merges happen.

 ## Object Attributes

 Objects act much like a map, containing various named attributes.
-These mutable properties are specified directly by change blobs, and generally support _metadata_ about the entity represented by the object.
+These mutable properties are specified directly by update blobs, and generally support _metadata_ about the entity represented by the object.
 Some common attributes:
 - `title`: string naming the object
 - `description`: longer string describing the object